kmoyung/BENG-183/Homework2.md

 ### a.
 Describe how ChIP-seq works.
 (10 pts)

+The goal of ChIP-seq is to identify where select proteins (transcription factors) are bound to the genome.
+In order to achieve this, the cells under study are first cross-linked using formaldehyde to form covalent bonds between the binding proteins and the DNA itself.
+Then, the DNA is extracted and sonicated, producing sheared, soluble chromatins.
+Protein-specific antibodies designed to bind to the proteins are then introduced.
+Using a process called immunoprecipitation, the fragments of DNA with the bound antibody are filtered and isolated.
+These fragments are then cross-link reversed and washed, obtaining the purified DNA.
+From here, the DNA fragments are sequenced, where they are ultimately mapped back to the genome.
+To visualize where the binding proteins are located, the mapping frequency of the reads are shown in a diagram, with the highest intensity being the region where the binding most likely occurred.

 ### b.
 Two genes A and B are quantified by RNA-seq in two different experiments.
 For gene A, there are a total of 20,000,000 reads and 200 reads are within A. For gene B, there are a total of 10,000,000 reads and 10,000 reads are within B. The length of A and B are 7,000bp and 10,000bp respectively.
 Calculate the reads per kilobase million (RPKM) for gene A and B. (15pts)

 ## Question 4 (15 points)